-West Yorkshire and Harrogate Integrated Care System clinical commissioners are being asked to restrict patients’ access to 17 elective surgical procedures, in line with NHS England’s guidance.
+West Yorkshire and Harrogate Integrated Care System clinical commissioners are being told to restrict patients’ access to 17 elective surgical procedures, in line with NHS England’s guidance.
 At their meeting on 8th January, the Joint Clinical Commissioning Committee considered a report that summarised NHS England’s guidance and recommended accepting it.

 The Joint Committee agreed the adoption of the NHS England Evidence based intervention policy in the nine CCGs and also agreed to explore appetite and options for a single WY&H approach to implementation.
 Implementation will be immediate except where local criteria are tighter, when it should be within 12 months.Email 17 Jan 2019 from Stephen Gregg, Governance Lead, Joint Committee of Clinical Commissining Groups, West Yorkshire and Harrogate Integrated Care System (aka Health and Care Partnership).

 This will mean around a 40% cut to the elective surgical procedures covered by this policy.

 Cuts justified by claim that patients have been operated on with no benefit

 Both NHS England and the Joint Clinical Commissioning Committee report claim that many patients have been operated on, who will not benefit from these surgical procedures.
 And that this is the reason for restricting patients’ access to them.

 NHS England’s guidance tells Clinical Commissioning Groups to only pay for four of these operations if they have approved Individual Funding Requests, and for the others, to require doctors to show that the patient meets the specified clinical criteria through a prior approval system.
 Who knows how this prior approval system will work?